 The objective is to estimate the average prevalence of correlated binary outcomes.
 Specifically, assuming that there are n patients and there are 3 exchangeable binary outcomes per patient denoted by Yi1,Yi2,Yi3, i=1,⋯, n, the parameter of interest is PYij=1=θ0.
 We want to estimate this parameter and construct its 95% confidence interval.
 The observed data can be summarized by n0,n1,n2,n3, where nj is the number of patients with exactly j positive responses.
-Under the exchangeability assumption:
+Under the exchangeability assumption:do we actually need the exchangeability assumption?
+The vectors are IID, so their sums are IID with sample space {0,1,2,3}, which we treat as the categories of a multinomial

 n0,n1,n2,n3∼MNn, p0,